 This chromosomal alteration is one of the most common.
 About 1 in 2,500 girls born worldwide have Turner syndrome.

 In addition to Turner syndrome, there are other chromosomal diseases that are compatible with life and can be detected thanks to PGD.
 If you are interested in reading more about this topic, you can read on in the next post: What Genetic Diseases Can PGD Test for?

 As mentioned above, the donation of eggs is the most appropriate Treatment for women who would like to become mothers.
 In order to obtain more information about this topic, we recommend you to enter the following post: Donor-Egg IVF Procedure for Recipients – Protocol & Cost

-FAQs from users: 'Can women with Turner syndrome get pregnant naturally?', 'Can an advanced age cause the Turner syndrome?', 'How is Turner syndrome diagnosed?' and 'What is the prevalence of Turner syndrome in the population?'.
+FAQs from users: 'Is Turner syndrome hereditary?', 'Can women with Turner syndrome get pregnant naturally?', 'Can an advanced age cause the Turner syndrome?', 'How is Turner syndrome diagnosed?' and 'What is the prevalence of Turner syndrome in the population?'.